 In cities allowing these types of leashes, there might also be a restriction of allowing your pet to roam no farther than 6-8 feet from you while using any kind of leash.
 Be sure to check your city’s leash laws before you venture out with a dangerous leash attached to your dog.

-In Hennepin County, dogs are not permitted to run at large without a leash.
-The leash ordinance requires dogs to be on a leash no longer than 8 feet on all city land.
-(MCO 64.50 (a) – Dogs must be leashed and under your control at all times unless within a completely fenced yard.)
+In Arizona, dogs are not permitted to roam at large without a leash.
+The leash ordinance requires dogs to be on a leash no longer than 6 feet on all city land.
+(A. R. S. § 11-1012 – Dogs must be leashed and under your control at all times unless within a completely fenced yard.)
 If you do not properly leash and control your dogs, or if you allow your dogs to run at large, you could face hefty fines.

 Dogs must be on a leash of a length that will allow for direct control of the dog by the handler in control of the dog.
 A retractable leash doesn’t allow for direct control of the dog attached to it.